 OSI Model Physical Layer

 The physical layer defines the electrical, mechanical, procedural, and functional specifications for activating, maintaining, and deactivating the physical link between communicating network systems.
-Physical layer specifications define characteristics such as voltage levels, timing of voltage changes, physical data rates, maximum transmission distances, and physical connectors.
+Physical layer specifications define characteristics such as voltage levels, the timing of voltage changes, physical data rates, maximum transmission distances, and physical connectors.
 Physical layer implementations can be categorized as either LAN or WAN specifications.

 Figure: Physical Layer Implementations Can Be LAN or WAN Specifications